 This figure shows parallel pre-trends in variables from the Economic Census, where data are restricted to corner stores then averaged across corner stores within a locality (see Appendix C.4 for details).
 Point estimates are $\gamma{k\tau}$ from (9).
 N = 1,016 locality by time observations from 254 localities.
 The reason that there are 254 rather than 259 localities in these regressions is that 5 of the localities included in the debit card rollout did not exist yet as of the 1993 Economic Census.
 Blue squares indicate the coefficients for localities treated 3-4.5 years prior to the 2013 census wave, while orange circles indicate the coefficients for localities treated 1.5-3 prior to the 2013 census wave; the omitted group is localities treated 0-1.5 years prior to the 2013 census wave.
 The frequency of $\gamma{k\tau}$ coefficients is every five years (for each Economic Census wave).
-"Paid social security" is the proportion of firms that report any costs from paying social security for employees.
-Standard errors are clustered at the locality level, and 95% confidence intervals are shown.
-Filled squares or circles indicate significant at the 5% level, while hollow squares or circles indicate not statistically significant.
+The "charged VAT or paid social security" is the proportion of firms that report charging any value-added tax (VAT) to customers, or any costs from paying social security for employees.
+Standard errors are clustered at the locality level.
+Filled squares or circles indicate results that are significant at the 5% level, while hollow squares or circles indicate results that are statistically nonsignificant from zero.
 Only 1 out of 54 coefficients is statistically significant at the 5% level, as could be expected by chance.